Monday, May 6, 2024

-Ichthyology of hydroelectric dams: Ilarion and Polyphitos in Western Macedonia
+Ichthyology of hydroelectric dams: Ilarion and Polyphitos in Northern Greece

 Ilarion and Polyphitos Dam Lakes, Western Macedonia

-Since Novemer 2022 my HCMR team and our colleagues at the Department of Ichthyology and Aquatic Environment (DIAE) of the University of Thessaly, and other collaborators have been working on ichthyological research related to mitigating the impacts to fish by the Ilarion Hydroelectric Dam, on the Aliakmon river, in Western Macedonia.
-Along with expert help from researchers in Austria, Slovenia, Britain and the National Technical University of Athens we have slowly built a knowledge base to confront this complex issue and associated problems.
+Since Novemer 2022, HCMR and our colleagues at the Department of Ichthyology and Aquatic Environment (DIAE) of the University of Thessaly, and other collaborators have been working on ichthyological research related to mitigating the impacts to fish by the Ilarion Hydroelectric Dam, on the Aliakmon river, in Western Macedonia.
+Along with expert help from researchers in Austria, Slovenia, Britain and the National Technical University of Athens we have slowly built a knowledge base to confront this complex issue and associated problems of broadscale fragmentation and change by the Ilarion high dam.
 Our background exploratory baseline surveys for the Public Power Corporation (DEH) in a project in 2007 to 2009 (before the dam was built) provide important references.
-This current project is long-term deep dive (2022 to 2025) with possible further work and monitoring.
+This current project is deep dive (2022 to 2025), a proposal for specific restoration measures, with possible further work and monitoring.

 Now we are at an exciting mid-term point in the present study.